By Nancy Todd

 2. Alioli - a mayo looking sauce made by whipping olive oil and garlic together.
 Used on patatas bravas, vegetables, chicken, meat, fish.
 Absolutely delicious.
 I took seven containers to my friend, Linda, in New York City.
 She wants me to stay with her every time I am in NY as she knows I will come with alioli.
 Your Spain euro goes far here as aioli only costs one euro.
 Grocery stores.
 I am not disclosing the person who pulls the container out of the frig and eats it with a spoon.

 3. Stockings - Oh, are stockings sexy in Spain.
 Many patterns and colors.
 Found in department stores and the many stocking stores around Spain like Calzedonia.
 You need to go home with some pairs for yourself.
-Ten euros.
+Twelve euros.

 4. Great general gifts are in the museum stores and your purchase supports the arts at the same time.
 Bundle together a group of ten postcards from your favorite places and put a ribbon around them.
 Prints.
 Wonky pencils and finger puppets for kids.
 Jewelry.
 Dinnerware.
 Books often in English.